-FREN 2314, 2324 Continuing French Proficiency
+FREN 2314, 2324 Continuing French Proficiency Prerequisites: FREN 1314 and 1324 or the equivalent.

 Focus is on increasing proficiency in communication in French using the skills of listening, speaking, reading, writing, viewing, and showing in the interpersonal, interpretive and presentational communicative modes and on acquiring a knowledge and understanding of cultures of the French speaking world.
 Students ask and answer questions on everyday topics, initiate and respond to simple statements, and maintain basic conversations.
 Students learn to comprehend utterances in areas of immediate need and in situations where context aids understanding.
 They gain insights into the culture of the French speaking world through interactive activities and through discussions and readings in the language.
 Not open to students with proficiency level above Intermediate.